girik21/antraReact/advancedTraining/BasicConcepts/Concepts.md

 # 16 What is FLUX?

-- Flux is a pattern for how data flows through a React application.
+- Flux is a uni-directional architrecture pattern for how data flows through a React application.
 The major idea about flux is that there can only be a single source of truth (store) and can be updated by triggering actions.

 # 17 What is Redux?
 How do you use it with React components?

 - Redux is a JS library that helps us write consistent and maintainable global state management.
+It follows the principle of Flux.

 - ` React-Redux ` helps us integrate Redux with our React Components.

 - To use it with React components we need to: